 Some visitors to Japan are often surprised by how similar the Japanese diet is to the Western one.
 Most Japanese people are as likely to be seen munching on a muffin than eating one of the more unusual dishes traditionally associated with Japan.
-However, you shouldn’t be put off—there are still plenty of weird and wonderful dishes out there and some of them have fascinating names that tell you a lot about the country’s distinct food culture.
+However, you shouldn’t be put off—there are plenty of popular weird and wonderful dishes out there and some of them have fascinating names that tell you a lot about the country’s distinct food culture.

 親子丼 is such a common dish (basically scrambled eggs and chicken over rice) that most learners of Japanese probably don’t think about how strange the name is.
 The origin of the kanji that make up this tasty treat is a combination of the Chinese characters for parent 親 (the chicken) and child 子 (the egg).
 So it’s parent and child in the same bowl.
 Lovely.

-Another scary-sounding (and looking) dish is the Japanese 踊り丼.
-This dish consists of a squid or an octopus that is basically a zombie: the brainstem has been severed, so the animal is effectively brain-dead; but the muscle cells are still active.
-When the sodium in the soy sauce makes contact with the still active muscles, they begin to writhe and contract like something from your nightmares.
+Another strange-sounding (and looking) dish is the Japanese 踊り丼.
+This dish consists of a squid or an octopus that is basically a zombie: the brainstem has been severed, so the animal is effectively brain-dead, but the muscle cells are still active.
+When the sodium in the soy sauce makes contact with the still active muscles, they begin to writhe and contract like something from a Japanese horror movie.

-The signature dish of Osaka is お好み焼き: a kind of savory pancake made from batter, cabbage and a variety of toppings.
-Much like the food itself, this is a fascinating scramble of words. 好み describes something that one likes, such as in the sentence コーヒーのお好みは？(How do you like your coffee?). 焼き is the Japanese word for grilling.
+The signature dish of Osaka and Hiroshima is お好み焼き: a kind of savory pancake made from batter, cabbage and a variety of toppings.
+Much like the food itself, this is a fascinating scramble of words. 好み describes something that one likes, such as in the sentence コーヒーのお好みは？(How do you like your coffee?). 焼き is the Japanese word for grilling/frying.
 Putting those two words together you get お好み焼き or “whatever you like grilled”—a pretty apt way to describe this dish.